AdobeDocs/audience-manager.en/help/using/features/declared-ids.md

 ## Declared ID Targeting {#declared-id-targeting}

-Exchange and synchronize user IDs with Audience Manager from devices or browsers that do not use or accept persistent storage mechanisms, such as third-party cookies.
+Exchange and synchronize user IDs with [!DNL Audience Manager] from devices or browsers that do not use or accept persistent storage mechanisms, such as third-party cookies.

 <!-- declared_id_about.xml -->

 ## Purpose of Declared ID Targeting {#declared-id-targeting-purpose}

 Some browsers, and most mobile devices, do not accept third-party cookies.
 This makes it difficult to retain information about site visitors or assign persistent IDs.
-To resolve this issue, Audience Manager uses [!UICONTROL DIL] to let you pass in [!UICONTROL declared IDs] on an event call.
+To resolve this issue, [!DNL Audience Manager] uses [!UICONTROL DIL] to let you pass in [!UICONTROL declared IDs] on an event call.
 Also, a [!UICONTROL declared ID] can act as a universal ID that applies to the same user across all the solutions in the [!DNL Experience Cloud].
 The following table describes the ID targeting/matching process:

 <table id="table_5D59CD5AF70B44C3B45D279283D4691F">
  <thead>